 The lot where the church now stands is donated by the family of Mr. Danilo Dolor.
 Yes, it’s the same family as the one who donated the land in Church #4.
 The church grounds is very spacious with a green park fronting the church’s entrance.
 The church was interestingly designed by a priest architect, Rev. Fr.
 Alex Bautista.

 Looking for accommodation in Batangas?
-You can compare all top travel sites in just one search.
+You can compare prices in all top travel sites with just one search by clicking here.
 Click on the Hotels Combined banner below.

 8. St. Joseph the Patriarch Church

 This is another century-old Augustinian church in Batangas, dating back to 1762.
 The architecture features Baroque and neo classical design built in the honor of St. Joseph Marello.
 The domed ceilings above the altar are also impressive.

 Holy Week is a much awaited time of the year in the Philippines.
 For Filipinos, it equates to long vacation off the daily grind.
 For Christian devotees, it’s a time for spiritual revitalization, meditation and activities like Visita Iglesia, mountain climbing, Stations of the Cross, etc. Whatever your plans are this Holy Week, be mindful of your garbage from your outdoor activities.
 More crowd = more wastes.
 Be a responsible traveler, reduce waste at source and properly manage your wastes.

 Learn practical ways of traveling green.
 Click the image below to find out how: